-Develop skills and behaviors necessary for entry-level occupational therapy assistant practice.
-Provides a different clinical practice setting than OTA Fieldwork IIB.
+OTASST 10514186OTA Fieldwork IIA5 Credits/UnitsDevelop skills and behaviors necessary for entry-level occupational therapy assistant practice.
+Provides a different clinical practicesetting than OTA Fieldwork IIB.
 Prerequisites: 10-514-177, 10-514-179, 10-514-182, 10-514-183, 10-514-184.
 Co-requisites: 10-514-185, 10-514-187.

-OTA Fieldwork IIB sary for entry level occupational therapy assistant practice.
-Provides a differentiation of the sequisites: 10-514-177, 10-514-179, 10-514-182, 10-514-183, 10-514-184 PAINTDEC 50424590 This course description is unavailab Tech Paint Sem 1 le at this time.
-Please contact the center offering the course for more info 2 Credits/Units rmation.
-PAINTDEC 50424591 This course description is unavailab Tech Paint Sem 2 le at this time.
-Please contact the center offering the course for more info 2 Credits/Units rmation.
-PAINTDEC 50424592 This course description is unavailab Tech Paint Sem 3 le at this time.
-Please contact the center offering the course for more info 2 Credits/Units rmation.
-PAINTDEC 50424593 This course description is unavailab Tech Paint Sem 4 le at this time.
-Please contact the center offering the course for more info 2 Credits/Units rmation.
-PAINTDEC 50424594 This course description is unavailab Tech Paint Sem 5 le at this time.
-Please contact the center offering the course for more info 2 Credits/Units rmation.
-PAINTDEC 50424595 This course description is unavailab Tech Paint Sem 6 le at this time.
-Please contact the center offering the course for more info 2 Credits/Units rmation.
-PARALEG 10110101 Provides students with an introduction research, and the common law of to Introduction to Paralegalism and Legal Ethics on to the paralegal profession, the American legal system, legal ethics, leg rts.
-3 Credits/Units gal terminology, PARALEG 10110102 Outlines the initial stages of civil litig Civil Litigation I ation, including initial client contact, investigation, pleadings and motions.
-3 Credits/Units PARALEG 10110103 Covers the civil litigation procedure Civil Litigation 2 during discovery, trial, and appeal.
-3 Credits/Units Legal Research n of legal research techniques, using traditional and computer-assisted re exercises and document preparation exercises.
-3 Credits/Units sources.
-Involves PARALEG 10110105 Concentrates on the skills required to Legal Writing for legal writing and analysis.
-3 Credits/Units PARALEG 10110106 Family Law covers the basic legal c Family Law oncepts in the area of family relations, particularly divorce.
-3 Credits/Units PARALEG 10110107 Acquaints students with legal aspect organizations utilized in the United S Legal Aspects of Business Organizations ts of the formation, operation, and dissolution of the five principal types of States.
-3 Credits/Units business PARALEG 10110110 Includes drafting real estate descrip pleadings, transfer tax returns, and Real Estate Law - Paralegal tions, listing contracts, offers to purchase, deeds, land contracts, mortgage leases.
-3 Credits/Units es, foreclosure Administration Of Estates - Paralegal Program owers of attorney, wills, trusts, and intestacy, including probate forms and in the Administration of Estates class.
-3 Credits/Units procedures as well as Administrative Law cquaint students with the process by which government agencies make ar adjudicate cases and controversies involving those rules.
-3 Credits/Units ad administer rules and PARALEG 10110116 Elder Law: Healthcare, Public Benefits and the Administrative Law Process 1 Credits/Units

-Gain familiarity in this growing area of elder law!
-This course will provide an overview of healthcare and public benefits available to older adults.
-Students will examine Medicare, Medicaid, and Social Security policies regarding eligibility for benefits, denials, overpayments, and appeals.
-Administrative code provisions, benefit manuals, and federal and state statutes will be analyzed as students prepare an argument and exhibits for an administrative law hearing.

-This course provides practical knowledge in advanced family law matters.
-It covers the final stages of divorce, post-judgment matters, collecting evidence for trial, and non-traditional families under the law.
+OTASST 10514187OTA Fieldwork IIB5 Credits/UnitsDevelop skills and behaviors necessary for entry level occupational therapy assistant practice.
+Provides a different clinical practice setting than OTA Fieldwork 2A.
+Prerequisites: 10-514-177, 10-514-179, 10-514-182, 10-514-183, 10-514-184.5 Credits/UnitsPAINTDEC 50424590Tech Paint Sem 12 Credits/UnitsThis course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+PAINTDEC 50424592 Tech Paint Sem 3 2 Credits/Units This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.
+2 Credits/Units

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+PARALEG 10110101

+Introduction to Paralegalism and Legal Ethics

+3 Credits/Units

+Provides students with an introduction to the paralegal profession, the American legal system, legal ethics, legal terminology, research, and the common law of torts.
+3 Credits/Units

+PARALEG 10110102

+Civil Litigation I

+3 Credits/Units

+Outlines the initial stages of civil litigation, including initial client contact, investigation, pleadings and motions.
+3 Credits/Units

+PARALEG 10110103 Civil Litigation 2

+Covers the civil litigation procedure during discovery, trial, and appeal.

+PARALEG 10110104

+Legal Research

+3 Credits/Units

+Provides students with an application of legal research techniques, using traditional and computer-assisted resources.
+Involves extensive hands-on legal research exercises and document preparation exercises.
+3 Credits/Units

+PARALEG 10110105 Legal Writing

+Concentrates on the skills required for legal writing and analysis.

+PARALEG 10110106 Family Law Family Law covers the basic legal concepts in the area of family relations, particularly divorce.

+PARALEG 10110107 Legal Aspects of Business Organizations

+Acquaints students with legal aspects of the formation, operation, and dissolution of the five principal types of business organizations utilized in the United States.

+E-Discovery and Digital Tools

+This course provides an introduction to litigation software programs which are being used in law offices, corporations, and government law departments nationwide.
+Two main types of software are used for instruction: (1) case management software which is used to organize various aspects of a lawsuit including events, parties, witnesses, issues, and research; and (2) E-Discovery software utilized for document review and coding.
+Hypothetical litigation scenarios will be used to simulate actual pretrial E-Discovery exercises.

+Real Estate Law - Paralegal

+Includes drafting real estate descriptions, listing contracts, offers to purchase, deeds, land contracts, mortgages, foreclosure pleadings, transfer tax returns, and leases.

+Administration Of Estates - Paralegal Program

+Basic legal concepts surrounding powers of attorney, wills, trusts, and intestacy, including probate forms and procedures as well as inheritance tax returns are covered in the Administration of Estates class.

+Administrative Law